Boundary (real estate)

-A unit of real estate or immovable property is limited by a legal boundary (sometimes also referred to as a property line or a lot line).
+A unit of real estate or immovable property is limited by a legal boundary (sometimes also referred to as a property line, lot line or bounds).
 The boundary (in Latin: limes) may appear as a discontinuation in the terrain: a ditch, a bank, a hedge, a wall, or similar, but essentially, a legal boundary is a conceptual entity, a social construct, adjunct to the likewise abstract entity of property rights.

 A cadastral map displays how boundaries subdivide land into units of ownership.
-However, the relations between society, owner, and land in any culture or jurisdiction is conceived of in terms more complex than a tessellation.
+However, the relations between society, owner, and land in any culture or jurisdiction are conceived of in terms more complex than a tessellation.
 Therefore, the society concerned has to specify the rules and means by which the boundary concept is materialized and located on the ground.

 A 'Western' version of the boundary determination might be a legally specified procedure, performed by a chartered surveyor, supported by statements from neighbors and pertinent documents, and resulting in official recording in the cadastre as well as boundary markings in the field.
-Alternatively, indigenous people represent boundaries through ephemeral performances, such as song and dance, and, when in more permanent form, e.g. paintings or carvings, in artistic or metaphorical manner.
+Alternatively, indigenous people represent boundaries through ephemeral performances, such as song and dance, and, when in more permanent form, e.g. paintings or carvings, in an artistic or metaphorical manner.